 SAFEMEAT is dedicated to promoting Australia's best practice management systems that ensure when customers purchase meat or livestock from Australia, they can have confidence in the quality and safety of their choice.

 Partnership members generally meet twice a year and currently include:

 The SAFEMEAT partnership is supported by the Advisory Group.
 The Advisory Group meets regularly to drive the business plan work program and as required for other purposes.

 Advisory Group members include:

-The SAFEMEAT Secretariat is located within the Australian Government Department of Agriculture, Water and the Environment in Canberra, Australia.
+The SAFEMEAT Secretariat is located within the Australian Government Department of Agriculture, Fisheries and Forestry in Canberra, Australia.

 Funding for the SAFEMEAT Secretariat is provided through Meat & Livestock Australia Limited.